The Ultimate Guide to the Best Neighborhoods in Lisbon

 Santos and Lapa

-The buildings are well kept and there are plenty of nice properties to be found here.
+The buildings are well-kept, and there are plenty of nice properties to be found here.
 Expats and entrepreneurs favor Santos and Lapa over many other areas.
+If you are looking for a residential neighborhood to move to, Santos and Lapa are both sound options.

 Parque das Nações

-Parque das Nações is located in the quieter end of town.
-Situated on the Tagus river, this new development is away from the hustle and bustle of downtown Lisbon where the tourists can be overwhelming.
+There are few neighborhoods in Europe as futuristic as Parque das Nações.
+This neighborhood is in the quieter end of town.
+Situated on the Tagus River, this new development is away from the hustle and bustle of downtown Lisbon where the tourists can be overwhelming.

 Here you will also find the Pavilhão do Conhecimento, an interactive science museum, and the Lisbon aquarium, making this part of the city a favorite for families with young children.